 Sri Chandramani Lenka is a veteran Odissi musician.
 His voice has a distinct touch of Puri and his training was mostly under Singhari Shyamasundar Kar and Balakrushna Dash.

-Not too high quality but documentation nonetheless; this is because it was one of my first attempts at documentation, and that too without any specialised equipment.
+The recordings aren’t of very high quality; this is because it was one of my first attempts at documentation, without any specialised equipment.